In this fun science experiment you can make your own scuba diver in a bottle and learn about water pressure and density at the same time!

 - A 2L Bottle

-- Cut out the diver shape (picture for reference) about 1.5 inches tall, wide enough to fit in the neck of the bottle.
+- Cut out a diver shape about 1.5 inches tall, wide enough to fit in the neck of the bottle.

-- Cut the straw so there is a straight piece either side of the bendy piece.
+- Cut the straw so there is a straight piece around 2cm long either side of the bendy piece.

 - Insert one end of the paper clip to one end of the straw, then place the other end of the paperclip into the other end of the straw.